Staff Physical Therapist

 OSU Sports Medicine & Rehabilitation, OSU Campus

-Dr. Di Stasi has been treating athletes at all levels of competition since 2003, and received her specialist certification in orthopaedics from the American Physical Therapy Association in June 2010.
-She continues her clinical work part-time at the OSU campus, treating a variety of patients with sports and orthopaedic pathologies.
+Dr. Di Stasi has been treating injured athletes at all levels of competition since 2003, and received her specialist certification in orthopaedics from the American Physical Therapy Association (APTA) in 2010.
+She continues her clinical work part-time at the OSU campus, treating patients with a variety of sports and orthopaedic injuries.

 Dr. Di Stasi is a member of the Hip Outcomes Team and P4 ACLTM Preventive Sports Medicine Program at OSU, both of which represent collaborative, multidisciplinary clinical outcomes research efforts between clinical and research team members including clinical scientists, orthopaedic surgeons, rehabilitation specialists, and engineers.